This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Keep the head of your bed raised to help you breathe easier.
 You can also raise your head and shoulders up on pillows or rest in a reclining chair.
-If you feel short of breath, let caregivers know right away.
+If you feel short of breath, let healthcare providers know right away.

-You may need extra oxygen if your blood oxygen level is lower than it should be.
+if your blood oxygen level is lower than it should be.
 You may get oxygen through a mask placed over your nose and mouth or through small tubes placed in your nostrils.
-Ask your caregiver before you take off the mask or oxygen tubing.
+Ask your healthcare provider before you take off the mask or oxygen tubing.

-- Antibiotics: This medicine is given to help treat or prevent an infection caused by bacteria.
+- Antibiotics help treat or prevent an infection.

-- Antinausea medicine: This medicine may be given to calm your stomach and prevent vomiting.
+- Antinausea medicine helps calm your stomach and prevent vomiting.

-- Pain medicine: You may be given a prescription medicine to decrease pain.
+- Pain medicine may be given to decrease pain.
 Do not wait until the pain is severe before you ask for more medicine.

-- Chemotherapy: This medicine is used to treat cancer by killing cancer cells.
-Chemotherapy may also be used to shrink lymph nodes that have cancer in them.
+- Medicine may be used to kill cancer cells.
+It may also be used to shrink lymph nodes that have cancer in them.

-- Radiation therapy: This treatment uses x-rays or gamma rays to treat cancer.
+- Radiation therapy uses x-rays or gamma rays to treat cancer.
 Radiation kills cancer cells and may stop the cancer from spreading.

-© 2013 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
-All illustrations and images included in CareNotes® are the copyrighted property of the Blausen Databases or Truven Health Analytics.
+© Copyright IBM Corporation 2021 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
+All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or IBM Watson Health

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.